jaccomoc/jactl/docs/pages/language-guide.md

 interpolated string
 ```

-While it is good practice to include simple expressions within a `${}` section of an expression string,
+While it is good practice to use only simple expressions within a `${}` section of an expression string,
 it is actually possible for the code block within the `${}` to contain multiple statements.
 If the embeded expression contains multiple statements then the value of the last statement is used as the value
 to be inserted into the string: